-UNIDOS is a mobile app concept that archives and displays the memories and history of Puerto Rican resistance.
+UNIDOS, a mobile app that archives and displays the memories and history of Puerto Rican resistance.

-The heart of this app is oral histories – stories associated with the Puerto Rican community in Chicago, such as a church that historically supported radical movements in the 1960s, a diner where many Puerto Ricans remember socializing after their shifts but is now torn down, or even the community center that raised funds for Hurricane Maria relief last year.
+At the heart of this app are oral histories – stories associated with the Puerto Rican community in Chicago, such as a church that historically supported radical movements in the 1960s, a diner where many Puerto Ricans remember socializing after their shifts but is now torn down, or even the community center that raised funds for Hurricane Maria relief last year.

 In addition to stories, UNIDOS taps into existing digital collections of partner universities and museums to create curated digital exhibits, or topics.
 Topics are meant to cover a large event or theme and can include photos, video, and audio.

 At the end of each topic, the user is met with related content such as locations mentioned or another story from the interviewees.
 This is intended to entice the user to explore deeper into the app.

 UNIDOS also has a mapping ability, providing information and recommendations on the closest point-of-interest based on your location.
 This guides you to locations that were mentioned in a topic or story, collected from user feedback, or physical objects linked with the themes of the Puerto Rican experience in the United States from archival collections.

 While topics and stories are the heart of the app, the contribute feature is the soul.
 Chicago Puerto Ricans have been active in many of the defining issues of the broader Puerto Rican diaspora, but we are only 9% of the Puerto Rican population nationwide.
 UNIDOS connects stories of resilience and resistance for Puerto Ricans happening today in Chicago and other communities, too.

 Contribute allows the user to link through their social media account and record their own first-hand account of an event or location.
 When prompted, they are able to capture either audio or video and include specific metadata.
 After inputting information, the contribution is added to the user’s account and the larger map.